New Test Center Security Measures for ARE Examinees

-Renewal information is available on the website under "Licensees."
+Renewal information (including late fee information) is available on the website under "Licensees."

 You can also consult the links below for additional information.

-Restructured Architectural Experience Program (AXP) Launches June 29
+Restructured Architectural Experience Program (AXP) Launched June 29

-On June 29, 2016, the Intern Development Program (IDP) will be updated to reflect six broad areas of current architectural practice and renamed the Architectural Experience Program (AXP).
+On June 29, 2016, the Intern Development Program (IDP) was updated to reflect six broad areas of current architectural practice and renamed the Architectural Experience Program (AXP).
 NCARB has developed tools and information to help those already gaining experience as they navigate the transition to the new program:

-If you haven’t completed the IDP by June 29, you’ll be automatically transitioned into the new AXP, and the program will still require 3,740 total hours.
+If you didn't complete the IDP by June 29, you’ll be automatically transitioned into the new AXP.
 All the required hours you’ve already reported will be allocated to one of the six new areas.

 Spring Edition of The Communicator Newsletter Now Available